 Should I Release My Medical Records to the Trucking Company’s Insurer?

 You will need to document your injuries and bills as a part of your insurance claim or lawsuit.
 However, there are ways to do this without disclosing unrelated personal information.
 At Riddle & Brantley, we can help you with these kinds of questions.
-If you have been injured in a truck accident in North Carolina, call 1-800-525-7111 for a free, no-obligation consultation today.

 Proving Injuries Caused by a Truck Accident

 Insurance adjusters often give the impression that you need to authorize a release of your medical records if you want to receive reimbursement for your medical bills after a truck accident.
 In effect, this is a lie based on a truth — the insurance company will need to see your bills, but they do not need to receive your entire medical file.

 As a claimant, you have the burden of showing:

 - That your injuries were caused by the truck accident;

 - That the trucking defendants or other parties included as defendants were to blame; and

 Your medical records related to the accident will likely be relevant in proving one or more of these elements.
 However, rather than granting blanket authorization, your attorney will take a more focused approach so that the defendants receive targeted relevant documentation.
 This will likely include requesting medical records and bills and then releasing what is relevant to the insurance company.

 A records release, also known as a HIPAA release after the Federal Health Insurance Portability and Accountability Act, grants authorization to release your protected medical information.
 To comply with state and federal laws, medical providers will not release your medical information unless you provide written permission.